Kasiakwiatek/e-mail-3-promotional/README.md

 ## 📝 Notes
+- This is a non‑commercial project created for learning and portfolio purposes.
-- All links in the template use `#` as placeholders.
+- All links in the template use `#` as placeholders and do not lead to external pages.
 - Some text sections contain *Lorem ipsum* as placeholder content.
-- This is **not** a commercial project and does not represent a real brand or campaign.

 ## 📄 License